trondie/ModernOpenGLStarter/README.md

 # OpenGL Starter

-Basic OpenGL setup for adding shapes and VAOs, and composing a scenegraph out of them for rendering.
+Basic OpenGL setup for adding shapes and VAOs, and for composing a scenegraph out of them for rendering.

 ## Installation